kaustavdm/website/_posts/2018-01-17-hr-styling.markdown

 ---
 layout: post
 slug: hr-styling
-title: Styling your &lt;hr&gt; tags
+title: Styling your <hr> tags
-subheader: Create a horizontal separator like Medium.com using <hr> tags and some CSS
+subheader: Create a horizontal separator like Medium.com using <hr> tags and some CSS.
 tags:
 - css
 ---